alainm23/planify/README.md

     cd build
     ninja

-To install, use `ninja install`, then execute with `com.github.alainm23.task-planner`
+To install, use `ninja install`, then execute with `com.github.alainm23.planify`

     sudo ninja install
-    com.github.alainm23.task-planner
+    com.github.alainm23.planify

 ## Support
-If you like Planner and you want to support its development, consider supporting via [Patreon](https://www.patreon.com/alainm23), [PayPal](https://www.paypal.me/alainm23) or [Liberapay](https://liberapay.com/Alain)
+If you like Planify and you want to support its development, consider supporting via [Patreon](https://www.patreon.com/alainm23), [PayPal](https://www.paypal.me/alainm23) or [Liberapay](https://liberapay.com/Alain)

 Made with 💗 in Perú